darrenyip/littleOSNotes/docs/Section4.md

-In `headers/io.h` file, adding the defined ports, and connecting the "inbound" assembly code :
+In `headers/io.h` file, adding the configuration of serial port, and connecting the "inbound" assembly code :

 ```c
 /* The I/O ports */